Minn. Employee Group Slams Gov. Walz Over Fraud Scandal

 "These lies include his reference of a budget surplus under his tenure.

-"Fact is, Minnesota never had a surplus, we had been given federal ARPA funds that were conflated as surplus money otherwise, we'd be in a deficit.
+"Fact is, Minnesota never had a surplus, we had been given federal ARPA [American Rescue Plan Act] funds that were conflated as surplus money otherwise, we'd be in a deficit.
 And those ARPA funds, which were meant to be temporary funds were used to create more leadership positions for Tim Walz' 'buddies.'"

 A Walz spokesperson told Newsmax that "the Governor has been clear that if you commit fraud in Minnesota, you will be prosecuted to the fullest extent of the law.
 That's why we're seeing fraudsters caught and put in prison."